DavidYangNO1/rustchat/README.md

 rust server and chat

 ## rustchat dir
-rustchat dir is a server modul
+rustchat dir is a server module

 ## client dir
-client inside is a client
+client dir is a client module
 ```
 use cargo run